 Choose a gear you find comfortable.
 Begin with the middle chainring and a medium cog in the cassette, number four on a 21-speed bike.
 Make small adjustments with your left shifter to adjust the cassette while you continue pedaling.

 To speed up your cadence, choose a smaller cog such as numbers five, six or seven on a 21-speed bike.
 To slow down your cadence, choose a larger gear such as numbers one, two or three.
 If the number one or number seven cog is not fast or slow enough for you, move your cassette back to number four and adjust the chainring.
 Again, continue to pedal as you shift gears.

 An 18-speed bike has, you guessed it, 18 gears (as opposed to 21).
 They have a wide range of gears to shift through, which helps you ride through a number of different types of terrain with ease — albeit not as wide of a range as a 21-speed bike.

 Both an 18- and 21-speed bike have three chainrings in the front, but the 18-speed has six cogs in the rear while the 21-speed has seven, according to Popular Cyclist.
 However, an 18-speed bike can also have two chainrings in the front and nine cogs in the rear.
 The latter option tends to offer a bit more speed and power than the former.

 Parts on a 21-speed versus an 18-speed bike may be interchangeable, but not always, so check with your bike's owner's manual or your local bike shop before making any changes.

 Tips for Easier Gear Shifting

-Anticipate shifting gears before you reach an obstacle such as a hill.
+Start thinking about shifting gears before you reach an obstacle, such as a hill.
 If you wait until you're halfway up a hill and can barely pedal, shifting gears is difficult.
 Pedal softly for a few rotations as you shift gears.
-Too much pressure can prevent gears from shifting, resulting in grinding between the chain and derailleur.
+Too much pressure can prevent gears from shifting, or it can make your derailleur skip gears, resulting in grinding between the chain and derailleur.